kevncobb/limed9/docroot/libraries/chartjs/docs/charts/area.md

             }
         }
     }
-})
+});
 ```

 `propagate: true`:
-- if dataset 2 is hidden, dataset 4 will fill to dataset 1
+-if dataset 2 is hidden, dataset 4 will fill to dataset 1
-- if dataset 2 and 1 are hidden, dataset 4 will fill to `'origin'`
+-if dataset 2 and 1 are hidden, dataset 4 will fill to `'origin'`

 `propagate: false`:
-- if dataset 2 and/or 4 are hidden, dataset 4 will not be filled
+-if dataset 2 and/or 4 are hidden, dataset 4 will not be filled